allpix-squared/allpix-squared/src/modules/VisualizationGeant4/README.md

 * `simple_view` : Determines if the visualization should be simplified, not displaying the pixel matrix and other parts which are replicated multiple times.
 Default value is true.
 This parameter should normally not be changed as it will cause a considerable slowdown of the visualization for a sensor with a typical number of channels.
 * `background_color` : Color of the background of the viewer.
 Defaults to *white*.
 * `view_style` : Style to use to display the elements in the geometry.
 Options are **wireframe** and **surface**.
 By default, all elements are displayed as solid surface.
-* `transparency` : Default transparency percentage of all detector elements, only used if the *view_style* is set to display solid surfaces.
-The default value is 0.4, giving a moderate amount of transparency.
+* `opacity` : Default opacity percentage of all detector elements, only used if the *view_style* is set to display solid surfaces.
+The default value is 0.4, giving a moderate amount of opacity.
 * `display_trajectories` : Determines if the trajectories of the primary and secondary particles should be displayed.
 Defaults to *true*.
 * `hidden_trajectories` : Determines if the trajectories should be hidden inside the detectors.
 Only used if the *display_trajectories* is enabled.
 Default value of the parameter is true.
 * `trajectories_color_mode` : Configures the way, trajectories are colored.
 Options are either **generic** which colors all trajectories in the same way, **charge** which bases the color on the particle's charge, or **particle** which colors the trajectory based on the type of the particle.
 The default setting is *charge*.